yzhang318/verdaccio-ui/README.md

+# IMPORTANT!

+This repo is forked from [**@verdaccio/ui**](https://github.com/verdaccio/ui) and used as private storage to provide the following fixes:

+* Adapt i18n to only contain `en-US` and `zh-CN`.

+The above feature(s) is required by my organization and it is not considered necessary to make an official Pull Request.

 ⚠️⚠️ **THIS REPOSITORY IS ON STALE, ALL NEW FEATURES SHOULD BE REDIRECTED TO [https://github.com/verdaccio/verdaccio/tree/master/packages/plugins/ui-theme](https://github.com/verdaccio/verdaccio/tree/master/packages/plugins/ui-theme)** OR IF YOU WANT THE FEATURE AVAILABLE FOR 5.X SHOULD OPEN A PR IN BOTH REPOSITORIES. ⚠️⚠️